k1selman/algo/README.md

 # algo
-Working through some algorithms, mainly in Python.
+Working through some algorithms, mainly in C++ and Python.